PSPP Syntax: Examples and Notes

 This example also uses "TO" in the variable list.
 TO is useful for shortening long variable lists and reducing typing, but it only works on variables that are consecutive in the data set.
 That is why this example has a break in the variable list.
 CONSIST TO KEEP_RID covers one consecutive block, UNCERT TO POWER covers another, and MORALITY CONTROL CAUS_YOU are variables not part of any consecutive sequence, so they must be listed separately.

-A variable list like CONSIST TO CAUS_YOU causes PSPP to include every variable between those names in dictionary order — often far more than intended.
+A variable list like CONSIST TO CAUS_YOU causes PSPP to include every variable inclusive between those names in dictionary order — often far more than intended.

 DISPLAY DICTIONARY. shows the variable order, making it easy to confirm which variables are consecutive before using TO.

 RECODE works on both string to numeric coding and numeric to string coding.
+Also string to string and numeric to numeric coding.

 Using COMPUTE to Create Values